 Creating a plate like this always feels like art — it’s like painting with the ingredients.

 I’ve chosen specific citrus varieties for this salad that I love and that are currently in season.
-You can use whatever you’d like!
+Though, you can use whatever you’d like!
 You’ll start to see blood oranges in the markets soon, and the red would be a lovely addition.

 It’s hard to beat the beauty of a blood orange!